SiyiP/med-linked-blog-starter-md/10A Sensorimotor/SFP Deep Back, Vertebral Column, Spinal Cord_Visconti.md

 transversospinalis - also all postural, not seen , helps us rotate our trunk
 - semispinalis
 - multifidus
-- rotatores = most lat
+- rotatores = most lateral of all these

 intertransversarii + interspinales = hardest to see ; again postural and helps allow rotation
-- between adjacent transverse rpocesses
+- between adjacent transverse processes
 - between adjacent spinal processes

 ---